THE PLANET BOFA DIFFERENCE

 4. Adaptive Testing

 The Pre-Test is adaptive, meaning it will become easier or harder depending on whether a pupil is answering questions correctly.
 This can be tricky for pupils as it will be hard for them to gauge how well they are doing.
 Unusually, pupils are not able to leave a question blank, so they must get used to triaging questions as they appear.
-It is vital they do not waste time on questions they are unlikely to answer correctly, instead ensuring they do not make silly mistakes on those they are able to answer.
+It is vital they do not waste time on questions they are unlikely to answer correctly, here they should make a best guess answer quickly, allowing more time to ensure they do not make silly mistakes on those questions they are able to answer.

 5. Timing